Schools

 Epilepsy and Learning

-• The diverse manifestations of epilepsy
+• The diverse features of epilepsy – how it may present

 • The specific nature of each individual’s seizures and treatment